The GAZ-53A and GAZ-66 vehicles are equipped with drum-type brakes with a hydraulic drive and a hydrovacuum booster

 Replace brake seals

-Before assembling, lubricate the cylinder parts with brake fluid
+Before assembly, lubricate the cylinder parts with brake fluid

-- Jamming of the hydraulic brake booster cylinder piston
+- Jamming of the piston of the hydraulic brake booster cylinder

-If the defect is not eliminated, remove the amplifier, check the condition of the working surfaces of the cylinder, piston and, if necessary, replace damaged parts
+If the defect is not eliminated, remove the booster, check the condition of the working surfaces cylinder, piston and replace damaged parts if necessary

-- Sticking of the hydraulic brake booster control valve piston when returning to the lower position after stopping pressing the pedal
+- Jamming of the brake booster control valve piston when returning to the lower position after stopping pressing the pedal

-Remove the control valve, wash its piston and cuffs, as well as the hole in the cylinder with alcohol
+Remove the control valve, wash its piston and seals, as well as the hole in the cylinder with alcohol

 One brake does not release:

-- The tension spring of the brake pads is weakened or broken
+- The brake shoe tension spring has weakened or broken

-- The block rotates tightly on the support pin or gets stuck in the guide bracket
+- The shoe rotates with difficulty on the support finger or jams in the guide bracket

-- Piston stuck in the wheel cylinder due to corrosion or clogging
+- Piston jamming in the wheel cylinder due to corrosion or clogging

 Disassemble the cylinder, wash the parts with alcohol.

-If necessary, clean the surface of the cylinder with fine-grained sandpaper No. 100.
+If necessary, clean the cylinder surface with fine-grained sandpaper No. 100.

-Before assembling the parts, lubricate the parts with brake fluid
+Before assembling the part, lubricate with brake fluid

 When braking, the car pulls to the side: